Tooth-Colored Fillings Can Repair Your Smile Beautifully

 Tooth-colored fillings provide an abundance of benefits over traditional metal fillings, and are favored by both dentists and their patients.
-As an experienced dentist, Dr. Rapisarda can examine your smile to address minor damage with tooth-colored fillings before more extensive treatment is needed.
+As an experienced dentist, Dr. Rapisarda can examine your smile to address minor damage with dental fillings before more extensive treatment is needed.

 When decay occurs on a tooth, it must be removed, and the exposed interior of the tooth must be covered with a restoration.
 Tooth-colored fillings are a great solution to minor decay and damage because they can quickly refill the space and preserve the health of the tooth.
 If the decay continues or the damage is too extensive, however, a dental crown and even root canal therapy may be required.
 You can easily avoid the need for these restorative treatments by attending regular dental cleanings and examinations, and asking for tooth-colored fillings when your dentist finds decay.

 A tooth-colored filling can repair your tooth while retaining a natural-looking appearance.

 Benefits Over Traditional Metal Fillings